 If you want to make gift baskets as a part-time hobby, it will give you freedom to create them whenever you want without dealing with business laws.
 However, you cannot deduct any of your expenses on tax forms.

 Success will come sooner than later if you invest in learning aids that accommodate your lifestyle.
-If you’re a busy mom, DVDs that you can watch at home may be better than an in-person class you may not be able to find or attend because of your home and work schedules.
+If you’re a busy mom, books and other aids that you purchase here may be better than an in-person class you may not be able to find or attend because of your home and work schedules.

 3. Create a dedicated workspace in your home or retail space (if you decide to open a store) that continuously inspires your creativity.

 It’s difficult to stay excited about gift baskets if you make them on your home kitchen table because that space is dedicated to family meals.
-There’s somewhere else in your home or in a shop where you can set up a table and only use that surface for gift basket designing and experimenting.
+There are alternative spaces where you can set up a table and use that surface solely for gift basket designing and experimenting.
 This is a topic we discuss in the online class, Starting Your Own Gift Basket Business.
-Having your own space will keep a smile on your face every time you approach the area!
+Having your own space will keep you smiling every time you approach the area!

 4. Look for gift basket items in specialty stores first to see all the possibilities available now for consumers.

 Local supermarkets and retail shops you go to now for personal goods will soon become places where you search for and buy gift basket products, and there’s so much to find!
 Teas, coffees, pasta, sauces, dips, breads, cheeses, and much more is waiting for you on store shelves.
 I guarantee you that the next time you shop, you’ll see delicious foods and pretty gifts in a whole new light!

 5. Buy gift basket products that customers and recipients prefer, not what you like.